RahulRajuPattar/rahulrajupattar.github.io/_talks/talks.md

 permalink: /talks/
 ---

 1. Feb.
 4, 2023, delivered a talk on "Can One Hear the Shape of a Drum?
-(Inverse problems : the other 2/3 of the story)" at SSSIHL Maths Seminar, Bengalurur, India.
+(Inverse problems : the other 2/3 of the story)" at SSSIHL Maths Seminar, Bengaluru, India.
 1. Oct.
 3, 2022, delivered a talk on "Global Well-Posedness and Regularity Issues Associated with Singular Hyperbolic Cauchy Problem" in TIFR-CAM Seminar, Bengaluru, India.
 1. April 8, 2022, delivered a talk on “Global Well-posedness and Regularity Issues Associated Singular Hyperbolic Cauchy Problems" in Analysis and PDE group seminar, Ghent, Belgium.
 1. Aug.
 31 - Sep.
 4, 2020, delivered a talk on “Global Well-posedness of a Class of Strictly Hyperbolic Cauchy Problems with Coefficients Non-Absolutely Continuous in Time” in International Conference on Generalized Functions (held via Zoom).
 Organized by: International Association for Generalized Functions and Department of Mathematics: Analysis, Logic and Discrete Mathematics at Ghent University, Belgium.